Rankings

 Albertus Magnus College

-Albertus Magnus College’s Master of Arts in Art Therapy and Counseling features a student-centered learning approach where students receive one-on-one mentoring and other exceptional student support services.
+Albertus Magnus College’s Master of Arts in Art Therapy and Counseling program features a student-centered learning approach.
+Candidates receive one-on-one mentoring and other exceptional student support services.

-The intensive coursework establishes a robust foundation in art therapy, emphasizing its positive impact on clients’ overall wellness.
-Ethics, social awareness, and cultural sensitivity are emphasized alongside the technical skills that every effective art therapist possesses.
+The intensive coursework establishes a robust foundation in art therapy.
+There’s a strong emphasis on positive impact on clients’ overall wellness.
+Ethics, social awareness, and cultural sensitivity are emphasized, too.
+Candidates, of course, develop the technical skills that every effective art therapist possesses.

-Full-time students attend eight semesters or two years.
+Full-time students can complete the program in eight semesters or two years.
 Admissions are selective, with under 20 students admitted per year.
 The program starts during the fall term with a July 1 deadline for applications.

 Ottawa University

 The Expressive Arts Therapy concentration teaches students the effective identification, application and evaluation of artistic methods and media for therapeutic purposes.
-Students learn the best practices in psychotherapy and counseling as integrated into expressive arts that assist clients in their healing through self-expression and self-discovery.
+Students learn the best practices in psychotherapy and counseling in relation to expressive arts.
+As a result, they can assist clients in their healing through self-expression and self-discovery.

 Adler Graduate School

-Adler’s Master of Arts in Counseling – Art Therapy program features an integrated curriculum emphasizing hands-on experiences in diverse clinical and community settings.
+Adler’s Master of Arts in Counseling – Art Therapy program features an integrated curriculum.
+Rigorous didactic courses complement the candidates’ hands-on experiences in diverse clinical and community settings.

-Students complete between 67 and 70 credit hours depending on their preferred licensure track – either the Art Therapy and Marriage, Couples, and Family Counseling concentration or the Art Therapy and Clinical Mental Health Counseling specialization.
+Students complete between 67 and 70 credit hours depending on their preferred licensure track in

-The 700-hour program complements the 100-hour practicum-supervised internship experience, of which a minimum of 350 hours are spent in direct art therapy services.
-Interns learn assessment, collaboration, and leadership skills and participate in treatment plan development, individual and family sessions, and advocacy.
+The 700-hour program complements the 100-hour practicum-supervised internship experience.
+At least 350 hours are spent in direct art therapy services.
+Interns gain the following valuable experiences:

 West Liberty University

-Students must attend the on-campus residency that lasts between three and five years, although its completion may be achieved remotely under certain conditions.
+Students must attend the on-campus residency that lasts between three and five years.
+However, its completion may be achieved remotely under certain conditions.

 The low-residency format includes 100% online summer classes conducted via synchronous Zoom meetings in the evening.
 In-state and out-of-state students pay the same per-credit-hour rate.